makeitworkpress/wp-autoload/README.md

 }
 ```

 The model class is namespaced, because it is in a subfolder.
-The model.php file may look like this .
+The model.php file may look like this:
 ```php
 <?php
 namespace Models;